Riding AreaLester Park

 Local Trail Association

-More Stats for Lester River Trail (Duluth Traverse) mountain bike trail
+More Stats for Lester River Trail (Duluth Traverse) bike trail

 Altitude start968 ft